tonydiponio1/BurkePorter_5245-01/README.md

+2026-04-14
+- Made adjustments to all cameras to tune in tools after scaling and new setup.

 2026-04-13
 - Had to remove unknown tools from the Pass/Fail decision in the old cameras.
 They were left in the descion even after the tools were deleted.